NJosten99/ACSG-515_Final-Project/README.md

 command: npm install -g nodemon

 HOW TO LAUNCH: The first order of business is to download the project from GitHub.
 My final submission is located on branch Sprint2.
 You will need to extract the project from the zip file.
 After doing so, you should use your command line to navigate to the root of the project.
-When there, type "yarn dev".
+When there, type "npm install" to install modules.
+When any downloads have completed, type "yarn dev".
 This should launch the local server.
 If the launch was successful, go into a browser of your choice and enter "http://localhost:3000".
 When the page loads up, you may need to wait a second (or refresh the page) for the items in the "Items in Collection" section to be fetched.
 However, this may be unnecessary.

 LAUNCH QUICK GUIDE:
 Download project (branch titled Sprint2) -> Extract project from zip file -> Open console -> Navigate to project root directory -> Run command: npm install ->